JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

       <br />(e.g. `const status = useStatus(getPerson)`)
    2. The fetch instance can be invoked and dispatched to initiate the request.
       <br />(e.g. `dispatch(getPerson())`)
+4. Optionally, you can clear the data from the cache using `useClearFetch`